-Aegis Living is a leader in the world of assisted living, thanks to decades of dedication to providing seniors with comfort, security and memory care.
-While it stands at the forefront of senior care today, Aegis has humble beginnings that date to 1997, when Dwayne J. Clark, now chief executive officer, set out to challenge the subpar standards of senior care.
+Aegis Living is a leader in the world of assisted living, thanks to decades of dedication providing seniors with comfort, security and memory care.
+While it stands at the forefront of senior care today, Aegis Living has humble beginnings that date to 1997, when Dwayne J. Clark, founder and chief executive officer, set out to challenge the subpar standards of senior care.

-Clark was the youngest of four children.
+Dwayne was the youngest of four children.
 His mother, Colleen, was a British citizen who, while living in India, married a World War II soldier.
 After the war, they moved to Kennewick, Washington.
-Clark’s father was largely absent – and violent when present – and his mother filed for divorce and relocated to Lewiston when Clark was in the second grade.
-For much of his childhood, Clark was raised by a single mother struggling to provide for her kids on low wages.
+Dwayne’s father was largely absent when his mother filed for divorce and relocated to Lewiston when Dwayne was in the second grade.
+For much of his childhood he was raised by a single mother struggling to provide for her kids on low wages.

 “We were dirt poor – she worked as a short-order cook – but she would say things like, ‘We’re just like the Kennedys.
 We’re Catholic and they’re Catholic.
 We’re Irish and they’re Irish.’
 It took the mystique out of it,” Clark said.

 Well before founding Aegis Living, Dwayne dreamed of making big changes in senior care.
 As a boy, he would visit his grandmother at her nursing home, a bleak place that treated seniors as second-class citizens.
 These elderly men and women would stare out the window, somber and silent as though they were waiting for an end.
 In his book, “My Mother, My Son,” Clark reveals some of the appalling conditions of this nursing home.